expo/electron-cookies/README.md

 # electron-cookies
-Provides document.cookie support for Electron
+Provides document.cookie support for Electron.
+For use with Google Analytics in Electron.

 ## Installation